 Mountain Bike Mini Pumps

 Mini pumps designed for Mountain Bike use are designed to move a greater volume of air with each stroke than you would get from a mini pump designed for road use.
-The Lezyne Gauge Drive HV and the Specialized Air Tool Double Barrel are great examples of mountain bike specific products.
+The Lezyne Gauge Drive HV is a great example of a mountain bike specific product.
 Mountain bike tires need a much greater volume of air than a road tire, but mountain bike tires run at pressures of 20psi-40psi versus 80psi-120psi for a road tire.

 Thus, a mini designed for mountain bike use should be very efficient at moving a high volume of air, with the ability to hit a pressure of 20psi-40psi with minimal force for each stroke.
 This is achieved by using a relatively larger diameter chamber and shaft that moves a lot of air per stroke.
 The downside of this design is that once pressure gets to around 30-40psi, it is extremely difficult to continue compressing the pump.
 When used for the intended application this is fine as few mountain bikers inflate their tires past this point, but it renders the product ineffective for road use.